h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Automation-Frameworks.md

 - Build Life Cycles, Phases and Goals:
     - A build life cycle consists of a sequence of build phases, and each build phase consists of a sequence of goals.
-    - Maven command is the name of a build lifecycle, phase or goal.
+    - Maven command is the name of a build life cycle, phase or goal.
         - validate - validate the project is correct and all necessary information is available

         - compile - compile the source code of the project